Verona in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by New Jersey State Society and the National Society Daughters of the American Colonists.

 Location.
 40° 49.963′ N, 74° 14.775′ W. Marker is in Verona, New Jersey, in Essex County.
 Marker can be reached from Bloomfield Avenue east of Gould Street, on the right when traveling west.
+Marker is in front of the Verona Public Library in the civic center complex off Bloomfield Avenue.
 Touch for map.
-Marker is in front of the Verona Public Library in the civic center complex off Bloomfield Avenue.
 Marker is in this post office area: Verona NJ 07044, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Bloomfield Avenue School (about 300 feet away, measured in a direct line); Washington’s Temporary Headquarters (approx. 1.6 miles away); Rev. James Caldwell First Fire House in Caldwell (approx. 1.6 miles away); Old Burying Ground (approx. 1.6 miles away); 647 Bloomfield Avenue (approx. 1.7 miles away); Hillside School War Memorial (approx. 1.7 miles away); Cranetown (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as The Bloomfield Avenue School (about 300 feet away, measured in a direct line); Washington’s Temporary Headquarters (approx. 1.6 miles away); Rev. James Caldwell (approx. 1.6 miles away); First Fire House in Caldwell (approx. 1.6 miles away); Old Burying Ground (approx. 1.6 miles away); 647 Bloomfield Avenue (approx. 1.7 miles away); Hillside School War Memorial (approx. 1.7 miles away); Cranetown (approx. 1.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 13, 2011, by James True of Newark, New Jersey.
-This page has been viewed 644 times since then and 19 times this year.
+It was originally submitted on August 13, 2011, by James True of Newark, New Jersey.
+This page has been viewed 719 times since then and 22 times this year.
 Photos: 1, 2. submitted on August 13, 2011, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.